Auditory Prostheses and Perception Laboratory

 Full Publication List of the APPLab

-The APPL area includes one large sound booth for conducting listening tests in quiet environments, an adjacent room from which sounds delivered to the booth are controlled and experiments monitored and an outside area in which experiments involving direct electrical stimulation of the implanted device are conducted.
-Data are also collected off-site in our collaborators' labs in Taiwan and at UCSF (Dr. Yung-Song Lin's lab, Chi-Mei Medical Center, Tainan, Taiwan and Dr. Charles Limb's lab at UCSF).
+The APPL area includes two large sound booths for conducting listening tests in quiet environments, and a space in which experiments involving direct electrical stimulation of the implanted device are conducted.

 We gratefully acknowledge funding from the NIH, the American Hearing Research Foundation, and House Institute Foundation.

 We collaborate extensively with a number of scientists at Boys Town National Research Hospital and elsewhere, listed below.